 Figure 1: Sample showing use of the Subtract command

-Once you finish reading this tutorial, do view the sample presentations embedded on the bottom of this page to see more samples of shapes that use the Shape Intersect command.
+Once you finish reading this tutorial, do view the sample presentations embedded at the bottom of this page to see more samples of shapes that use the Subtract command.

-The Subtract command is one of Merge Shape commands in PowerPoint 2013.
+The Subtract command is one of Merge Shape commands in PowerPoint 2016 for Windows.
 Follow these steps to learn more:

 Figure 2: Drawing Tools Format tab